CDV3 (gene): Expression patterns

 CDV3 is ubiquitously expressed, and at relatively high levels, in all tissues examined in the humans.
 Higher expression existed in certain diseases.

 Gene profile

 Various experiments showing expression of CDV3 demonstrated different patterns of tissue expression; however, it is concluded that the gene is expressed ubiquitously throughout all tissue types with more expression within tissues involved in the immune system and skeletal muscle tissue.

 The expression of CDV3 generally decreases throughout fetal development, but expression levels remain high.

-Protein Level Regulation
+Protein level regulation

 A conceptual translation was made from NCBI reference sequence NM_017548.4.
 Amino acids conserved in at least 70% of vertebrate orthologous proteins are bolded (seen in the section below).

 Evolution

 Orthologs

 The following orthologs were found through the NCBI database.
 The date of divergence between species and Homo sapies was determined using TimeTree.
 The sequence identity and similarity were found using BLAST.

 Paralogs

 No human paralogs were found for CDV3 GeneCards and GenesLikeMe databases through the Weizmann Institute of Science.
 There were not any other relevant sources when the Google Search was conducted.